inkysea/vmware-vrealize-automation/README.md

    A note about Deployment configuration parameters:

    The format of your configuration JSON will depend on your selection of the "Request using Blueprint Template" option.
-   If you stay with the default, option is unchecked.  you will define the JSON like the string below.
+   If you stay with the default, option is unchecked, you will define the JSON like the string below.

    {"key":"provider- **CommerceWebApp_1** ",
     "value":{"type":"complex",